MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

+In combinator form, `Double` can be used within pipeline composition.
+To build a pipeline component that doubles its input, the `Double` combinator could have `It` as its argument.

+    run(Range(3) >> Double(It))
+    #=>
+      │ DataKnot │
+    ──┼──────────┤
+    1 │        2 │
+    2 │        4 │
+    3 │        6 │
+    =#

-Since this lifting operation is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make simple lifting easy.
-Any scalar function can be used as a combinator as follows:
+Since this use of native Julia functions as combinators is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make translation easy.
+Any scalar function, such as `double`, can be used as a combinator as follows:

     run(double.(Range(3)))
     #=>